Nancy Nadel: Staff

 Nadel's official City Council staff of three full-time public servants included a scheduler, a constituent liaison, and a policy aide.

 Constituent outreach

 For several years, Nadel scheduled monthly "Constituent Coffee Hours" at World Ground Cafe in the Jack London District.
 In the fall of 2008, Nadel ended these open monthly meetings, preferring instead to meet directly with the Board of the Jack London District Association (JLDA), a neighborhood association.
 Her last Coffee Hours was scheduled for Saturday, October 25, 2008.

 2006 Mayoral campaign

 Nadel ran unsuccessfully for Mayor of Oakland in 2006, placing third of six candidates, behind City Council President Ignacio De La Fuente who finished in second place behind the winner, former mayor Ron Dellums.

 Businesswoman

 Nadel is the founder of a locally operated chocolate-making business and sources the company's cocoa beans from Jamaica.

 Personal life

 A West Oakland resident, Nadel is the widow of Chappell Hayes, and mother of an adult daughter.
+She is Jewish.